 CARE has an emergency and development programme in north and south Somalia which focuses on supporting internally displaced people and vulnerable host populations in three main areas: food security, water, sanitation and hygiene promotion, and nutrition.
 We've directly helped over 69,000 people so far.

-The recent political crisis and subsequent conflict has affected nearly the entire population and has left over half of it (over 2.5 million) in dire need of assistance.
+The political crisis and subsequent conflict has affected nearly the entire population and has left over half of it (over 2.5 million people) in dire need of assistance.
 Over 450,000 people have fled the country with almost as many internally displaced.

 CARE is supporting refugees who have fled into neighbouring Cameroon and Chad where we are constructing safe water points and latrines as well as providing psychosocial support.